Hungarian Americans: History

 An increase of immigration from Hungary was also observed after World War II and The Holocaust, a significant percentage of whom were Jewish.

 Andrew Grove (1936–2016), one of the three founders of Intel Corporation summarized his first twenty years of life in Hungary in his memoirs:

 By the time I was twenty, I had lived through a Hungarian Fascist dictatorship, German military occupation, the Nazis' "Final Solution," the siege of Budapest by the Soviet Red Army, a period of chaotic democracy in the years immediately after the war, a variety of repressive Communist regimes, and a popular uprising that was put down at gunpoint... [where] many young people were killed; countless others were interned.
 Some two hundred thousand Hungarians escaped to the West.
 I was one of them.

 In 1956, Hungary was again under the power of a foreign state, this time the Soviet Union, and again, Hungarians rose up in revolution.
 Like the 1848 revolution, the Hungarian Revolution of 1956 failed and led to the emigration of 200,000 "56-ers" fleeing persecution after the revolution, 40,000 of whom found their way to the United States.

 There was a renewed economic migration after the end of communism in Hungary during the 1990s to 2000s.

+Hungarian Roma musicians also immigrated to the United States.